joshuamkite/advent-of-code/2022/day-21/README.md

 In this challenge I designed and implemented the initial data structure into which to parse the input.
-I then chipped away at the calculation logic to get the correct result.
+I then chipped away at the calculation logic to get the correct result for Part 1.

+Part 2 was more challenging.
+I felt lazy and intially asked ChatGPT for a solution but it wanted to use a brute force approach and also to parse the input file twice.
+I opted to parse input once and copy.
+Brute force is not practical for this problem - we need to reverse operations and backtrack dependencies to establish our target value.
+With this approach we need various boundary checks to avoid backtracking redundant paths or attempting to backtrack where there is no earlier dependency.